Teasels

 The teasels once formed a part of their own family, the Dipsacaceae, but more recently have been moved into a larger honeysuckle family (Caprifoliaceae).
 Along with the scabiouses, they are part of a group of plants that resemble members of the daisy family (Asteraceae) in that they have small, tubular-shaped flowers that open into lobes at the mouth and which are densely arranged in compound heads.
 Indeed, the difference between these plants and the Asteraceae is based on tiny details of the number of anthers in each flower (five for Asteraceae and four for teasels/scabiouses) and the presence of a tubular epicalyx (an extra layer of fused bracts) around the base of each flower in teasels/scabiouses.
 These plants are biennials, forming a basal rosette of leaves in their first year which then overwinter and produce a flowering stem in their second year.
 These then form seeds and die.

-Teasels are well known to many people for their use in the textiles industry, as well as for providing food for songbirds and even as Christmas decorations.
+Teasels are well known to many people for their use in the textile industry, as well as for providing food for songbirds and even as Christmas decorations.

 Where are they found?

-Common Teasel is a native of a winde range of often rather rank, grassland habitats on roadsides, riverbanks and on rough ground.
-Small Teasel is a more choosy plant, typically found in shady lanes and damp woodland edge.
-So habitat can be useful in determining what species you have.
+Common Teasel is a native of a wide range of often rather rank, grassland habitats on roadsides, riverbanks and on rough ground.
+Small Teasel is a more choosy plant, typically found in shady lanes and damp woodland edge, while the others are introductions, typically found in human-influenced habitats; so habitat can be useful in helping to determine what species you have found.

 Identification